Skip to content

 • PEP 518 (2016) introduced the [build-system] table so build tools could declare their requirements in a standard way.

-Today, most Python developer tools (Black, isort, pytest, Ruff, mypy) read their configuration from [tool.*] sections in this file, making it the central hub for your entire project setup.
+Today most Python tooling (Black, isort, pytest, Ruff, mypy) reads its configuration from [tool.*] sections in this file.

 Structure

-When you run pip install ., pip reads pyproject.toml and automatically installs whatever build tools your project needs (setuptools, flit, hatchling, etc.).
-You are no longer tied to setuptools.
+When you run pip install ., pip reads pyproject.toml and installs whatever build tools your project needs: setuptools, flit, hatchling, take your pick.
+You're no longer locked into setuptools.

-Linters, formatters, test runners, and type checkers all know to look here for their settings.
-Your IDE, CI pipeline, and teammates all read from the same source of truth.
+Linters, formatters, test runners, and type checkers all know to look here.
+Your IDE, CI pipeline, and teammates read from the same file.

 Tool Ecosystem